tnmygrwl/roost-system/README.md

 #### Installation and Preparation
 1. Create and activate a python 3.6 environment.
 Install compatible [PyTorch](https://pytorch.org/get-started/previous-versions/) and OpenCV.
-For GPU, check the cuda version at, for example, `/usr/local/cuda`, or potentially by `nvcc -V`.
+For running detection with GPU, check the cuda version at, for example, `/usr/local/cuda`, or potentially by `nvcc -V`.
     ```bash
     conda create -n roost2021 python=3.6
     conda activate roost2021